pablodecm/paper-inferno/paper/paper.md

 likelihood ratio which is then calibrated to perform statistical inference.
-At variance with the mentioned works, we do not consider a classification objective at all and the neural network is directly optimised based on an inference-loss.
+At variance with the mentioned works, we do not consider a classification objective at all and the neural network is directly optimised based on an inference-aware loss.
 Additionally, once the summary statistic has been learnt the likelihood can be trivially constructed and used for classical or Bayesian inference without a dedicated calibration step.
 Furthermore, the approach presented